jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (b) if the adjustment is negative and the percentage actual taxable use is less than the person's percentage intended use or previous actual use, as applicable, the person must treat the amount as a positive amount of output tax and account for it under section 21A.

 ### 21E Concurrent uses of land
-(1) This section applies when a registered person uses all or part of an area of land during an adjustment period for making concurrent taxable and non-taxable supplies.
+(1) This section applies when a registered person simultaneously uses the same area of land during an adjustment period for making concurrent taxable and non-taxable supplies.
 The percentages determined under this section apply for the purposes of sections 21A and 21G.
 (2) This section does not apply if the Commissioner agrees that the registered person may use another calculation method.
 (3) The extent to which the land is used for making taxable supplies is calculated as a percentage using the formula—consideration for taxable supply× 100total consideration for supply
 (4) In the formula in subsection (3),—